B4PzwL3YVGa6/sparrowdo/README.md

 ## --ssh\_user

-Sets user for the ssh connection to remote host.
+Sets user for the ssh connection to the remote host.

 ## --ssh\_private\_key